scottbw/analytics-udd/extension.md

 ###Notes

-##PRIMARY_KEY
+##REF_KEY
 ###Description
-Holds the unique single primary key identifying the record to which the extension applies.
+Holds the unique single primary key identifying the record in the UDD entity to which the extension applies.

 ###Purpose
-Identifies the relevant extended record.
+Identifies the relevant extended record in the ENTITY.

 ###Valid Values
 Any